Man dies after shooting at shopping plaza along Northlake Boulevard in Lake Park

 The motive for the shooting is unknown.

-PBSO urges anyone with information to contact Crime Stoppers at 800-458-TIPS or remain anonymousd by downloading its new app “PBSO” for your Apple or Android Smart Phone and using the “See Something” feature.
+PBSO urges anyone with information to contact Crime Stoppers at 800-458-TIPS or remain anonymous by downloading its new app "PBSO" for Apple or Android smartphones and using the "See Something" feature.

 Scripps Only Content 2023